serverless/serverless/docs/getting-started.md

 Please use only lowercase letters, numbers and hyphens.
 Also, keep Service names short, since they are added into the name of each cloud resource the Serverless Framework creates, and some cloud resources have character length restrictions in their names.

+Learn more about Services and more in the [Core Concepts documentation](https://www.serverless.com/framework/docs/providers/aws/guide/intro).

 ## Signing In

-If you are using the `serverless` command to set up a Service, it will eventually ask you to log in.
+As of Serverless Framework V.4, if you are using the `serverless` command to set up a Service, it will eventually ask you to log in.

 If you need to log in outside of that, run `serverless login`.

 Logging in will redirect you to the [Serverless Framework Dashboard](https://app.serverless.com) within your browser.
 After registering or logging in, go back to your CLI and you will be signed in.

+Please note, you can get up and running with the Serverless Framework CLI and Dashboard for free, and the CLI will always be free for small orgs and indiehackers.
+For more information on pricing, check out our [pricing page](https://serverless.com/pricing).

 ## Creating An App

 The "App" concept is a parent container for one or many "Services" which you can optionally set via the `app` property in your `serverless.yml`.
 Setting an `app` also enables Serverless Framework Dashboard features for that Service, like tracking your Services and their deployments in Serverless Framework Dashboard, enabling sharing outputs between them, sharing secrets between them, and enabling metrics, traces and logs.

 If you are using the `serverless` onboarding command, it will help you set up an `app` and add it to your Service.
+You can use the `serverless` command to create an App on an existing Service as well, or create an App in the Dashboard.

 ```text
 ❯ Create A New App